 Materials which are not owned by the University Libraries and needed by Virginia Tech affiliated patrons can be obtained through Interlibrary Loan (ILL).
 There is no charge for either photocopied/scanned articles or books.
-Virginia Tech affiliated patrons need to first register with ILLiad (Virginia Tech Libraries' Interlibrary Loan system) to use the service.
+Use your PID/password to log into the system; first-time users will be presented with a screen to create their profile in ILLiad.

 There is a daily courier service between the Veterinary Medicine Library and the libraries and the storage facility on campus during the week (Monday through Friday).
 Materials from the other libraries can be checked out and returned through the Veterinary Medicine Library.
 Requests for materials received are usually filled within 48 hours.
-There are no deliveries on weekends so requests submitted after 9.00 a.m. on Friday will be delivered the following Monday.
-Journals from other libraries on campus are not delivered, but copies of the requested articles from journals or chapters from books located in any branch library or the storage facility can be requested via your ILLiad account.
+There are no deliveries on weekends so requests submitted after 9.00am on Friday will be delivered the following Monday.
+Journals from other libraries on campus are not delivered, but copies of the requested articles from journals or chapters from books located in any branch library or the storage facility can be requested through the desktop delivery service.

-The Virginia Tech Libraries subscribe to over 600 electronic databases.
+The Virginia Tech Libraries subscribe to over 700 databases.
 Only a handful of these pertain to publications in veterinary and biomedical medicine.
 Most of these databases provide journal citations although some cite conference proceeding papers and other documents.
-A few of them provide free access but most of them are restricted to Virginia Tech personnel.
+A few of them provide free access but most of them are restricted to Virginia Tech affiliates.
 We recommend starting on the Veterinary Medicine subject guide.